traefik/traefik/docs/toml.md

 An unset or empty list allows all Source-IPs to access.
 If one of the Net-Specifications are invalid, the whole list is invalid and allows all Source-IPs to access.

+- `ingress.kubernetes.io/service-upstream: "true"`

+Use the service's clusterIP as the backend rather than resolve the pod IPs via the endpoints API and use them as individual backends.
+As this results in only a single backend, some features are lost:
+ - Prevents sticky session
+ - Specific load balancer algorithms
+ - Retries will not work (`proxy_next_upstream` directive will have no effect)

 ### Authentication